 People always ask me, “How did it all start?”
-They want to know what triggered it all – a trauma, a comment, a break-up – or if I woke up one day and decided not to eat.
+They want to know what triggered it all – a trauma, a comment, a break-up – or if I woke up one day and decided not to love my body.
 The truth is it wasn’t any specific event.
-I prefer to say it was a series of choices that first turned me down the path.
-Ignoring my better judgement, I started breaking the rules…
+I prefer to say it was a series of choices that first turned me down the path of an eating disorder and hating my body.
+Ignoring my better judgment, I started breaking the rules…

 Thou Shall Not Covet